Rio reports first coronavirus deaths as Brazil closes land borders

-RIO DE JANEIRO (Reuters) - Brazil’s tourist mecca of Rio de Janeiro reported its first two coronavirus deaths on Thursday, bringing the country’s toll to six, as Latin America’s largest nation closed more borders to foreign visitors.
+RIO DE JANEIRO, March 19 (Reuters) - Brazil’s tourist mecca of Rio de Janeiro reported its first two coronavirus deaths on Thursday, bringing the country’s toll to six, as Latin America’s largest nation closed more borders to foreign visitors.

 The state government said the two deaths were a 63-year-old diabetic woman in the hilly interior of Rio de Janeiro state and a 69-year-old man, also diabetic, in the city of Niteroi.